 In 2018, 70% of Uber and Lyft trips occurred in nine big metropolitan areas: Boston, Chicago, Los Angeles, Miami, New York, Philadelphia, San Francisco, Seattle, and Washington, DC.

 Uber officially overtook yellow cabs in New York City in July 2017, when it reported an average of 289,000 trips per day compared to 277,000 taxi rides.
 More than 2.61 billion ride-hailing trips were taken in 2017, a 37% increase over the 1.90 billion trips in 2016.
 Ride-hailing trips were down significantly in 2020 and 2021 due to the COVID-19 pandemic.

-Are Ride-Hailing Companies Such as Uber and Lyft an Overall Benefit to Society?
+Are Ride-Hailing Companies a Benefit to Society?